salineselin/salinesel.in/content/post/kyverno-patterns/index.md

 ### separate your kyverno installation from the underlying policies

+Respect that the policies you install are separate from the application that enforces the policies.
+They have divergent lifecycles, but should be respected as harmonious companions

 ### have some way to toggle rule actions between audit and enforcement

 If you're working with remote policies a lot, most of them are usually set to `audit` rather than `enforce`, so you'll need to make a transformation that changes the `validationFailureAction` value.
 I use this JSON patch: